 Gengigel gel is a unique, patented, powerful oral gel that rapidly soothes and heals sore gums.
 There are even claims it can rebuild gum tissue.
 If you’re one of the very many people suffering from gum disease, periodontitis or receding gums this is a product you definitely need to know about.

-There are big claims for Gengigel and could it revolutionise the treatment of a variety of very common, painful and distressing oral conditions.
+There are big claims for Gengigel and could it revolutionize the treatment of a variety of very common, painful and distressing oral conditions.

 But does Genigel work?
 Is it the cure-all that some claim it is?
 To fully understand the benefits that Gengigel offers, we answer the following questions briefly and concisely.